chiaratardioli/aws-restart-journey/Labs/Networking/Lab07-Web_Server.md

 I create two additional subnets in a second Availability Zone.
 This option is useful for creating resources in multiple Availability Zones to provide high availability.

+I create another public subnet:
+- VPC ID: `Lab VPC`
+- Subnet name: `Public Subnet 2`
+- Availability Zone: `No preference`
+- IPv4 CIDR block: `10.0.2.0/24`

+The subnet will have all IP addresses starting with **10.0.2.x**.

+I create another private subnet:
+- VPC ID: `Lab VPC`
+- Subnet name: `Private Subnet 2`
+- Availability Zone: `No preference`
+- IPv4 CIDR block: `10.0.3.0/24`

+The subnet will have all IP addresses starting with **10.0.3.x**.

 ## Task 3: Associate the subnets and add routes

+I navigate to Route Tables in the left pane and select the Public Route Table, then edit the subnet associations to include Public Subnet 2 and save the changes.
+I then repeat the process for the Private Route Table, adding Private Subnet 2 and saving the updated associations.

+Now my VPC has public and private subnets configured in two Availability Zones.

 ## Task 4: Create a VPC security group

+In this task, I create a VPC security group, which acts as a virtual firewall for my instance.
+When I launch an instance, I associate one or more security groups with it.
+I can also add rules to each security group to allow traffic to or from its associated instances.

 ## Task 5: Launch a web server instance